ekrolen/data-512-wildfire-project/README.md

 6. Run the data_acquisition script located in scr/ to select information on fires in 1963-2023 which were within 1250 miles from Pahrump, NV.

-7. Run the data_processing script located in scr/ to create the fire smoke estimator for Pahrump.
+7. Run the data_processing script located in scr/ to create the fire smoke estimators for Pahrump.
+Significant assumptions and judgements went in to defining and calculating the smoke estimates, these decisions are captured in the "Purpose" section of the script.